-In the fourth quarter of 2013, the CHMP provided scientific advice on our proposed Phase 3 clinical program for Fovista and our plan to seek regulatory approval for Fovista.
-As part of that scientific advice, the CHMP advised us that the planned primary endpoint for each of the Phase 3 clinical trials for Fovista, mean change from baseline in best corrected visual acuity, was acceptable.
+The CHMP recently provided scientific advice on our proposed Phase 3 clinical program for Fovista and our plan to seek regulatory approval for Fovista.
+As part of that scientific advice, the CHMP advised us that the planned primary endpoint for each of the Fovista Phase 3 clinical trials, mean change from baseline in best corrected visual acuity, was acceptable.
 In addition, the CHMP confirmed that carcinogenicity studies are not needed for our Phase 3 clinical program.
 The CHMP also advised us that we should justify our proposal to initiate, at the Phase 3 clinical trial stage, certain previously untested combinations of Fovista with Avastin or Eylea, and, as described above, that we should consider conducting toxicity studies with Fovista administered in combination with Avastin or Eylea prior to initiating our corresponding Phase 3 clinical trial.
-In addition, the CHMP informed us that, given that Avastin is not approved for intravitreal use in the European Union, the final label for Fovista, rather than a broad label specifying Fovista for use in combination with any anti-VEGF drug.
-The CHMP further advised us that there would be a requirement for additional data to bridge the results from our Phase 3 clinical trials evaluating Fovista administered in combination with Lucentis as compared to Lucentis monotherapy to the less frequent dosing regimens of Lucentis and Eylea approved in the European Union.
+In addition, the CHMP informed us that, given that Avastin is not approved for intravitreal use in the European Union, the final label for Fovista, if it receives marketing approval, may be required to specify only the anti-VEGF drugs approved for intravitreal use that were studied in combination with Fovista, rather than a broad label specifying Fovista for use in combination with any anti-VEGF drug.
+The CHMP further advised us that there will be a requirement for additional data to bridge the results from our Phase 3 clinical trials evaluating Fovista administered in combination with Lucentis as compared to Lucentis monotherapy to the less frequent dosing regimens of Lucentis and Eylea approved in the European Union.